vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-03-03-multimodal-rag-application.markdown

 ### Show time

 Well you don't have to build that box from scratch because folks have already done it for us.
-There's a Multimodal embedding model, like the "clip-ViT-L-14" from Sentence Transformers, available on Hugging Face.
+There's a Multimodal embedding model, like the "ViT-L/14" from OpenAI.
 This model can handle various data types, including text, images, videos, audios, and even thermal and gyroscope data.
 Now, onto the next question: how do we store those embeddings?

 For that we'll need a vector database that can efficiently fetch, query, and retrieve relevant embeddings for us,  ideally one that supports multimodal data and doesn't burn a hole in our wallets.
 That's where LanceDB comes into play.